openstack/cloudkitty/doc/source/admin/configuration/collector.rst

 ~~~~~~~~~~~~~~~~~

 It is also possible to mutate the collected qty with the ``mutate`` option.
-Four values are accepted for this parameter:
+Five values are accepted for this parameter:

 * ``NONE``: This is the default.
 The collected data is not modifed.